b8l8u8e8/siyuan-plugin-lock/README.md

 Protect notebooks and documents with UI locks (password or gesture).
 Supports trust-time unlock, idle auto-lock, and clear lock indicators in the doc tree.

 ## Features
-- Lock notebooks and documents with password or 3x3 pattern (min 4 chars/dots).
+- Lock notebooks and documents with password or 3x3 pattern .
 - Two lock policies:
   - Always lock on restart (unlock once per session).
   - Trust time: stay unlocked for N minutes, then auto re-lock.